Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M)/Concepcao de sockets/Concepcao de metodos Send & Receive especificos.md

 3.

 If every time a link is established or closed, a callback specific to the socket is called to handle such situations, the socket does not have to execute a method to get all possible destinations, since it already knows which destinations exist.
 However, existing is not the same as being available.
 An available destination is a destination that can receive a method, i.e., the socket has credits to send a message to that destination.

+- `getLinks() : List<SocketIdentifier>`
+- `getAvailableLinks() : List<SocketIdentifier>`
+- `waitForLink(throwIfNone : boolean) : SocketIdentifier`
+	- global condition (`linkCond`) used to **notify all** when a new link is established.
+		- Must notify all because there may be multiple threads waiting for the establishment of the link.
+They won't ever wake up if the signal is not for all.
+- `waitForAvailableLink(throwIfNone : boolean) : SocketIdentifier`
+	- global condition (`availableLinkCond`) used to **notify all** when credit is updated to a positive value
+		- Must notify all because multiple threads may be waiting.
+If only one thread is notified, the others may only wake up after multiple credit updates.
+- `waitForLinkEstablishment(sid : SocketIdentifier)`
+	- waits using the `linkCond`; After waking up checks the establishment process until there is an update that should result in returning or throwing the exception described in the next point;
+	- throws exception if there isn't an ongoing linking process for the referenced socket identifier.
+	- (each link has a condition associated with the flow control which could also be used to notify, however its primary objective is to notify when messages can be sent)
+- `waitForLinkAvailability(sid : SocketIdentifier)`
+	- uses the condition of the link associated with the flow control

+<span style="color:red">Check how things can be organized to prevent thundering herd and (eternal) starving simultaneously.</span>